ChenqiuXD/pan_tilt_camera/Readme.md

 > cp -r `rospack find pan_and_tilt_description`/models/heatmap ~/.gazebo/models
 > cp -r `rospack find pan_and_tilt_description`/models/background ~/.gazebo/models/

-Try 'source devel/setup.bash' if failed, coz we used the `rospack find` command.
+Try 'source devel/setup.bash' if prompted "Error: package 'pan_and_tilt_description' not found", coz we used the `rospack find` command.
 And note that the local model path may vary.

 ## Usage
 Create a workspace, after catkin_make and source the devel/setup.bash, run the following command: